lsst/dp1_lsst_io/docs/products/images/template_coadd.rst

 The metadata for template coadd images retrieved from the Butler include a list of the input visit images, and the derived PSF, photometric calibration, and WCS.

+WCS
+"""

+The World Coordinate System objects for coadd images are exactly representable as FITS (they are simple TAN projections), but each ``tract`` has its own WCS that is shared by all ``patches``, with an integer offset that must be applied for each patch manually to index the pixel arrays.

+See :ref:`products_wcs_known_issues` for more information.

 Tutorials
 ---------